WilliamStam/Appointments/readme.md

 - [x] Show reserved timeslots in the list
 - [x] Show reserved timeslots in the day view
 - [x] Reserved timeslots are click-able to bring up the form to edit them
+- [x] Order reserved timeslots in the list ASC
+- [x] Once off timeslots need to be hidden when in the past

 ##Appointment Actions *(on details pane)*